SudeerMH/Udacity_project/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
-24/11/2022
+24/10/2022

 ### Project Title
 BikeShare
 ### Description
 This project get input from the users about the city, and time.
-Returns statistical information about the city he chose and the time he specified.
+Returns descriptive information about the city he chose and the time he specified, as the most used station by bikers, the most times, the types of bikers.

 ### Files used
 chicago.csv